Bobby Douglass: College career

+Professional career

-In 1972, playing for the Bears, Douglass set the record for most rushing yards by a quarterback in one season.
+In 1972, playing for the Chicago Bears, Douglass set the record for most rushing yards by a quarterback in one season.
 The record stood for 34 years.
 In a 14-game 1972 season, he ran for 968 yards and 8 touchdowns on 141 carries.
 Six quarterbacks (three in the CFL, three in the NFL) have since run for over 1,000 yards.
 With Douglass starting, the Chicago Bears had a 13–31–1 record.

 In a November 4, 1973 game against the Packers, Douglass ran for four touchdowns in a 31–17 win.
 He and Billy Kilmer are the only quarterbacks in NFL history to rush for four touchdowns in a single game.

 In five seasons from 1971 to 1975, Douglass played in 47 games and amassed 2,040 rushing yards.
 During that span, he averaged 43.4 rushing yards per game played—the third highest rushing yards per game average over a five-season span for a quarterback.
 (Michael Vick ranks first with 54.1 yards per game over a five-year span from 2002 to 2006).
 However, Douglass had little success as a passer, going 507-for-1178 for 36 touchdowns and 64 interceptions with a quarterback passer rating of only 48.5 during his 10-season NFL career.

+NFL career statistics

+Baseball career

 After his professional football career was over, Douglass briefly played minor league baseball in the Chicago White Sox organization.
 In 1980, he pitched four games for the Iowa Oaks where he had 7 innings pitched, issued 13 walks and failed to record a strikeout.

 Personal life

 Douglass was married to former Playboy model Carol O'Neal.
-They had four children together and he became stepfather to her son.
+They had three children together and he adopted her two sons from a previous marriage.

 Douglass was arrested on charges of trespassing on April 13, 2011.